van4956/bot_06_factuality/README.md

 ## Notes

-**“Factfulness”** is a book summarizing years of research by Hans Rosling, a professor of international health.
+"Factfulness" is a book summarizing years of research by Hans Rosling, a professor of international health.
 The author conducted fact-based tests among students, politicians, scientists, and even Nobel Prize laureates around the world.

 Most participants - regardless of education or professional background - scored worse than if they had chosen answers at random.